znibbles/04-create-sounds-with-jitter/transcripts/04-basis-function-graphs-as-waveforms.md

 The `[jit.normalize]` object normalizes the matrix to cell values between 0. and 1.
 We can select different basis functions such as a simple sine, a sawtooth, or noises.
 Let's listen to a few.

 To do this, we need to send a `note` message to the `poly~` containing the two peeking frequencies.
 Remember, a note message is sent to the first non-busy voice, or a stolen one in our case.
 We can verify that by opening that voice.

+## Dealing with Artefacts

+One problem we face is, if we scale the image with our slider here, there are audible clicks, because the image processing is far slower than the audio sample rate.
+Were this an envelope calculation, we'd add a `[line~]` object in between to interpolate the values.
+It turns out, we can do something similar here.

+We will insert a `[jit.gen]` here to crossfade between